IBM-Cloud/docs/services/IoT/edge_analytics.md

 Before you begin creating edge rules and actions:
 - Make sure that your gateway is connected to {{site.data.keyword.iot_short}} and that device data is being transmitted.
 See [Connecting gateways](gateways/dashboard.html) for more information.
 - Install the Edge Analytics Agent (EAA) on your gateway.
 For information, see [Installing the edge analytics agent](gateways/dashboard.html#edge). </br> **Tip:** EAA-enabled gateways provide EAA diagnostic data in the form of gateway device messages.
 For information, see [Edge Analytics Agent diagnostic metrics](#eaa_metrics).
-- Make sure that the device properties that you want to use as conditions in your rules have been mapped to schemas.
+- Make sure that the device properties that you want to use as conditions in your rules are mapped to schemas.
 See [Connecting devices](iotplatform_task.html) and [Creating schemas](im_schemas.html) for more information.

 ## Managing edge rules and actions
 {: #managing_rules}